The Dereila Nature Inn - a cyber nature centre for nature lovers

 Birds might be visiting and feeding, so why not add something as simple as an old branch to the feeding station?

 A beautiful a Northern Flicker is enjoying some sunflower seeds.
-It would be nice to have a better photograph, so log has been placed on the seed table.
+It would be great to have a better photograph, so an old log has been placed on the seed table.

 |